-BLOG: How CCS and hydrogen can spark a clean industrial revolution
+BLOG: How CCS and hydrogen can spark a clean industrial revolution20 Aug 2020

 As we transition to a renewables-led electricity system in the years ahead, we know we’ll require other forms of energy generation to respond to market changes and ensure security of supply.
 In SSE Thermal we have a key focus on decarbonising our gas-fired power stations to continue to provide this essential flexibility in a net-zero world.